Capital Beltway: Traffic congestion

-The beltway has been improved since it opened.
+The beltway has been continuously modified since it opened.
 The American Legion Bridge was expanded by two lanes.
 HOV lanes were added between River Road and the I-270 Spur in Montgomery County.
 The interchange between I-95 and the beltway in Prince George's County was originally designed to be a cloverleaf to allow I-95 to extend southward toward the District of Columbia.
 After I-95 was realigned onto the beltway, a flyover ramp was built to allow I-95 through traffic to have two high-speed lanes.
 The interchange between US 50 and I-95/I-495 in Prince George's County was upgraded from a simple cloverleaf to a hybrid turbine interchange.
 In the beltway's original configuration, I-295 and Indian Head Highway had separate interchanges.
 As a result, north–south traffic between I-295 and Indian Head Highway was forced to merge onto a congested section of the beltway for approximately 1 mi.
 As a congestion relief measure, I-295 was extended over the beltway and continued parallel to it so that the two highways were directly connected independent of the beltway.
 However, these interchanges were redesigned and rebuilt to accommodate the expansion of the Woodrow Wilson Bridge and the construction of dedicated ramps to National Harbor.

 In January 2018, Maryland State Democratic Senator Joanne C. Benson of Prince George's County proposed legislation (Senate Bill 55) to increase the speed limit of the Maryland section of the beltway from 55 to 70 mph in a bid to reduce traffic congestion on the beltway.